 With dugouts chock full of immaculately prepped six foot plus baseball studs, high school coaches in the Quad Cities are living the dream.
 Or are they?

 Pressed into service for soccer and football practice, the Seaside High ballfield is a mess on day one, and the only on-field skills I can observe are weed-pulling, hole-filling and raking.
 Day two begins with stretching and throwing and my heart breaking.
 We have a few ballplayers who throw and catch with mechanistic precision.
-Kids who have clearly spent thousands of hours morphing their arms into trebuchets, with flashy mitts ready for the season ahead.
+Kids who have clearly spent thousands of hours morphing their arms into trebuchets, with well-worn mitts ready for the season ahead.

 But there’s a couple kids with mechanics that suggest this may be the first time they’ve been on a ball diamond, and there’s one without a mitt at all.
 Households with millionaires dot the Monterey Peninsula.
 I’ve got a ballplayer who can’t afford a ball glove.
 Life ain’t fair, but if I live to do anything, it’s to square that up a bit.
 I toss my mitt to ____ (ain’t using names, here) and hobble over to the dugout for my bullpen catcher’s mitt.
 The rifle arms are throwing to each other, and the newish kids are trying to stay out of harm’s way, a safe distance from the heaters making gloves pop.
 I take up station on the line, and start to throw with the new kids, going backwards in time nearly fifteen years.
 The basics.
 How to hold the glove.
 How to hold the ball.
 How the feet stride and upper body rotates for the throw.